10 winter flowers to plant now for a flurry of blooms over the colder months

 'This little-known gem is surely one of the unsung heroes of the winter garden,' says Morris.

-Describing it as an 'indestructible hardy shrub that will fill gardens with the perfume from its sweetly fragrant white flowers', the gardening guru goes on to explain that the blooms of a winter honeysuckle will emerge in succession from December until springtime.
+Describing it as an indestructible hardy shrub with sweetly fragrant flowers, Morris goes on to explain that the blooms will emerge in succession from December until springtime.

-'They are so easy to grow, and well suited to novice or experienced gardeners – but just be sure to plant it somewhere the scent can be appreciated,' he adds.
+'They're well-suited to novice and experienced gardeners alike – but again, be sure to plant it somewhere the scent can be appreciated,' he adds.

-Also known as the laurustinus bush, the Viburnum Tinus is a 'tough evergreen shrub with deep green foliage that sets off the winter flowers,' promises Morris.
+Also known as the laurustinus bush, Viburnum tinus is a 'tough evergreen shrub with deep green foliage that sets off the winter flowers,' promises Morris.

-While this one is a slow burner, it promises many months of colour to be had from November until April – and, while Morris is fond of the pink-tinged ‘Eve Price’ variety, we're personally big fans of the bolder 'Lisarose'.
+While this one is a slow burner, it promises many months of colour from November until April – and while Morris is fond of the pink-tinged ‘Eve Price’ variety, we're personally big fans of the bolder 'Lisa Rose'.

 Whichever variety you lose your heart to, you're guaranteed a very smooth love affair.